kgejara/TerraformRepo/README.md

 New Branch-17 changes changed

-API Gateway & Lamda Functionality added
+API Gateway & Lamda Functionality added some more comments